Gnucash/gnucash/cmake/README_CMAKE.txt

 In you chose to install, you can switch to the install directory and do the same.

+=== Building a Distribution Tarball

+To create a distribution, use the 'dist' and 'distcheck' targets.
+For ninja, use:

+   $ ninja dist
+   $ ninja distcheck

+For Makefiles:

+   $ make dist
+   $ make distcheck

 == Using CMake and Ninja on Windows

 For Windows, follow the instructions at https://github.com/Gnucash/gnucash-on-windows to the point where you